webdevelopers-eu/javascript-dna/README.md

     .fail(ups);
 ```

-Out-of-order calls: first require `dna.Svc1` and `dna.svc2` to run your callback `run` and then later on load required configurations.
+Out-of-order calls (O³ API): first require `dna.Svc1` and `dna.svc2` to run your callback `run` and then later on load required configurations.
 ```javascript
 dna(['Svc1', 'svc2'], run);